 The goat, disinterested, in a way only a goat can be, brays loudly and walks away.
 Her solemn, button eyes are emotionless as she cranes her head back and brays again.
 I wince at the noise.

-Get me my oats, and stop being silly, little girl
+Get me my oats, and stop being silly, little girl.
+Her eyes shoot daggers in my direction.

 “Fine,” I mutter, slapping her hind playfully.
 She scoots forward out of my reach and her ears go back in disdainful scorn.